Your landing page is usually the first interaction you have with prospective customers.

 Most importantly, ensure that your message is clear and use easy-to-read language.
 Strong headlines will typically focus on one or more of the following areas:

-Agitating a pain point: Your target audience is typically swimming in their problems.
-Create a headline that speaks to problems that they can relate to, which will win their attention from the onset.
+Agitating a pain point: Your target audience typically swims in their problems.
+Create a headline that speaks to problems they can relate to, which will win their attention.

 Promise a solution: Talk about what customers can expect from clicking the CTA button.
 Giving them a glimpse of your solution in the headline helps customers visualize how they'll benefit from working with your business.